 4I borrow this expression from J.R.
-Ravetz; see his Scientific Knowledge and its Social ciplinary (or even interdisciplinary) lines only, but inevitably mix with problems derived from political, social, and institutional sources.
+Ravetz; see his Scientific Knowledge and its Social Problems, Harmondsworth, England: Penguin Books, 1973, especially pp.191-199.

+not develop along disciplinary (or even interdisciplinary) lines only, but inevitably mix with problems derived from political, social, and institutional sources.

-In our reconstruction we shall also have to bear constantly in mind that like any other historically developing intellectual enterprise, ASA has two aspects.
-We can think of it as a (composite) discipline comprising, at any given point in time, a stock of theories, conceptual frameworks, and techniques for dealing with theoretical and practical problems; or we can view it as a profession comprising a set of institutions, roles, and people whose business it is to apply and improve those methods and techniques.
+In our reconstruction we shall also have to bear constantly in mind that, like any other historically developing intellectual enterprise, ASA has two aspects.
+We can think of it as a (composite) discipline comprising, at any given point in time, a stock of theories, conceptual frameworks, and techniques for dealing with theoretical and practical problems; or we can view it as a profession comprising a set of institutions, roles, and people whose business it is to apply and improve these methods and techniques.
 Hence our account of the evolution of ASA falls into two parts, one dealing with disciplinary developments (Sections 2-4), the other with institutional and professional developments (Sections 5 and 6).
 Each part, by itself, gives an inadequate and distorted view of the field.
-A purely intellectual history of methodological developments cannot explain, for example, why OR developed along quite different lines, after the War, in the United States and in Britain or Canada (or why, for that matter, industrial engineering did not develop into something like operations research already in the 193Os).
+A purely intellectual history of methodological developments cannot explain, for example, why OR developed along quite different lines, after the War, in the United States and in Britain or Canada (or why, for that matter, industrial engineering had not developed into something like operations research already in the 1930s).
 On the other hand, a study of professional organizations, roles (in industry, government, and the universities), and institutional mechanisms of evaluation and control (journals, conferences, policy research institutes) has more than sociological interest only if it is related to the historically developing cognitive basis of ASA.